DJI Osmo

 The DJI Osmo (灵眸 (Líng Móu); stylized as DJI OSMO) is a line of compact camcorders manufactured by DJI.
 It is capable of shooting 4K UHD and 12-16 MP within a maximum of 64 GB microSD storage.

 Unlike most camcorders, it incorporates a modular design, as it attaches camera gimbals to its base, which it uses to incorporate different file formats, such as lossless compression and RAW format with the Zenmuse (禅思) X5R gimbal.
 It is backwards compatible with the Inspire 1 UAV Zenmuse gimbal.

 Overview

 The DJI Osmo is a camcorder, as it is only packaged with its handle, camera gimbal, and case.
-The interface of the camera is controlled through a smartphone app called "DJI Go", which is used in certain Phantom drones.
+The interface of the camera is controlled through a smartphone app called "DJI Go", which is also used in some DJI Phantom drones.